alexdevero/alex-devero-blog/__drafts__/draft--object-freeze-seal.md

 // Freeze the "myObj" object and assign it to new variable: const myObjFrozen = Object.freeze(myObj)

-// Check if object is extensible: console.log(Object.isExtensible(myObjFrozen))
+// Check if object is frozen:
+console.log(Object.isFrozen(myObjFrozen))
 // Output:
-// false
+// true

 // Try to change the value of "age" in both objects: myObj.title = 'Functional Programming in JavaScript: How to improve your JavaScript programs using functional techniques'